-The Company is expected to qualify as a "financial intermediary corporation" (as defined in the Tax Act) and, thus, will not be subject to tax under Part VI.1 of the Tax Act on dividends paid by the Company on "taxable preferred shares" (as defined in the Tax Act).
+The Company is expected to qualify as a "financial intermediary corporation" (as defined in the Tax Act) and, thus, will not be subject to tax under Part IV.1 of the Tax Act on dividends received by the Company nor will it be subject to tax under Part VI.1 of the Tax Act on dividends paid by the Company on "taxable preferred shares" (as defined in the Tax Act).
+As a mutual fund corporation (which is not an "investment corporation" as defined in the Tax Act), the Company will generally be subject to a refundable tax of 38 \(\frac{1}{3} \) under Part IV of the Tax Act on taxable dividends received during the year to the extent such dividends are deductible in computing the taxable income of the Company for the taxation year.
+This tax is fully refundable upon payment of sufficient Ordinary Dividends by the Company.